San Francisco Edwardian

 When our family comes home from a trip, no matter where we’ve been, we think, “We are lucky to live in this home.
 It is so beautiful.”
 We feel very happy here. — The Client

 This home, on the second and third floors of an Edwardian, has wonderful views of San Francisco Bay.
 The natural light almost seems as if it is reflecting off the water.
 Stone Interiors set out to provide a unifying aesthetic between the two stories and to enhance the sense of airiness throughout.
-We played up a feeling of expansiveness by developing a simple palette of materials with low contrast and similar tones.
-The slight variations on a theme combine to create a visual sense of subtly textured calm, from floors to window treatments to lighting.
+We played on the feeling of expansiveness using a simple palette of materials with low contrast and similar tones.

 The architect provided a wonderful metaphor for the overall feel of the renovation: “This house reminds me of a Chanel dress—classic, sophisticated, minimal, a bit glamorous, with just the right modern touches.
 It is a reflection of the client’s sensibilities, and Stone Interiors brought these elements seamlessly together.”